mixbytes/boomstarter-ico/audit/BoomstarterAudit.md

 * [```0xB22D86AAC527A68327ECC99667e98429C2d4E2eb```](https://etherscan.io/address/0xB22D86AAC527A68327ECC99667e98429C2d4E2eb)

 The quorum is two votes out of three.

+The token is being sold in phases.
+During each phase the token being sold is owned by a crowdsale smart contract.
+ After the sale finishes the token may be transferred to the next crowdsale by a quorum of owners.

 After all the sale phases are finished the token may be released by the owners to become fully feature reached [ERC20](https://en.wikipedia.org/wiki/ERC20) token without any limitations on transferring and trading.